 “These newly released numbers support our fight against feral animals that are decimating Australian wildlife.
 Billions of mammals, reptiles and birds are killed every year by cats and they are one of the biggest threats we face in saving our unique native animals from extinction,” Aussie Ark President Tim Faulkner explained.

 Cats are one of the leading causes in approximately 20 mammal extinctions in the last 200 years.

-“For thousands of years our animals were free from the threat of feral animals so never developed defense mechanisms, but once cats, foxes and pigs were introduced by humans our animals never had a chance.”
+“For thousands of years, our animals were free from the threat of feral animals so never developed defense mechanisms, but once cats, foxes and pigs were introduced by humans our animals never had a chance,” he continues.

 Fencing has become a reality for conservation in Australia, being the only accountably effective method of keeping feral predators’ cats and foxes from decimating our native animals and having catastrophic effects on the ecosystem.

 Aussie Ark has a vision of providing a pre-European environment to the mammals that once inhabited the NSW Barrington region.

 With expansion planned for Aussie Ark into larger sanctuaries, following the Barrington Wildlife Sanctuary, an additional 500Ha sanctuary will begin development, with over 2000Ha of land available to secure in the next few years.